TheBazeman/A-OK-AM43-Blinds-Drive/README.md

 service AOK-AM43 status<br>
 <br>

-To Do list (time is not my best friend, so be patient please):
-- MQTT support

 Created a simple python script with a Flask Webservice which you can provide a <number 0-100> (set percentage yourself), "Open" (0%), Close (100%) or CheckStatus command so you can give youre Home Automation access to them.
 BLE seems not too reliable so I had to write some more code for fault handling.